You commit benefit fraud by claiming benefits you’re not entitled to on purpose. For example by:

 What happens if you’re suspected of benefit fraud

-You’ll be contacted by the Department for Work and Pensions (DWP), HM Revenue and Customs (HMRC), the Service and Personnel and Veterans Agency or your local authority if you’re suspected of fraud.
+You’ll be contacted by the Department for Work and Pensions (DWP), HM Revenue and Customs (HMRC), the Defence Business Services or your local authority if you’re suspected of fraud.

 Your benefit may be stopped while you’re investigated.
 You’ll get a letter telling you about this if it happens.